 - Pricing Alternative E and I: No Sales Charges

-However, the best thing to do is to speak with your financial advisor about which investment option and corresponding share class works for you, as well as all fees involved— especially advisor fees.
-Some of these can be reduced or waived based on certain circumstances.
+If you're not sure which investment option and corresponding share class to choose, the best thing to do is to speak with your financial advisor.
+You should also discuss all fees involved— especially advisor fees.
+Some of these can be reduced or waived based in certain circumstances.
 For example, initial sales charges —which are taken from contributions—decrease as your balance increases.

 When you invest in the Future Scholar Advisor Plan, you get the same tax benefits you do under the direct-sold option.
-This means your contributions would grow tax-exempt as long as they’re invested and your withdrawals would be tax-free as long as you use them on qualified higher education expenses.
+This means your contributions will grow tax-exempt as long as they’re invested.
+Also, your withdrawals will be tax-free as long as you use them on qualified higher education expenses.

-However, a professional advisor would be able to help you make the most out the many tax perks that all 529 College Savings plans have to offer such as estate-tax benefits.
-In addition, 529 plans offer several opportunities to give money to students and avoid gift tax.
+A professional advisor would be able to help you make the most out the many tax perks that all 529 College Savings plans have to offer such as estate-tax benefits.
+In addition, 529 plans offer several ways to give money to students and avoid gift tax.

-Your advisor can also help you weigh the pros and cons of any non qualified withdrawal, should the need for one arise.
-However, it’s always best to avoid one.
+Your advisor can also help you weigh the pros and cons of any nonqualified withdrawal, should the need for one arise.
+Though it’s always best to avoid one, of course.

 What Are My Investment Options?

-The Future Scholar Advisor-sold College Savings Plan offers the same types of portfolio options as its direct-sold counterpart.
+The Future Scholar Advisor Plan offers the same types of portfolio options as its direct-sold counterpart.
 You can invest in an age-based portfolio that adheres to your risk level.
 You can also invest in risk-based target portfolios and individual portfolios including one FDIC-insured option.

-Across the board, the advisor-sold plan offers a few more portfolio options than the direct one including ones that are slightly more diversified.
+Additionally, the advisor-sold plan offers a few more portfolio options that are slightly more diversified.
 For the most part, however, both plans share similar types of portfolios with similar asset-allocations and goals.
 Underlying funds could vary across portfolios.
 You should examine all investment options carefully with your advisor to determine which portfolio option or options are best for you based on your unique circumstances.

 How Do I Withdraw Money from the South Carolina Advisor 529 Plan ?